msawczynk/LLMiq/tests/iq_test.md

 11. Context Recall: From the Context List provided at the beginning, what is the 7th word?
 What is the 15th word?
 List all words starting with 'e'.

 12. Code Recall: From the Code Context, what are the initial values of a and b?
-Modify the function to compute the nth Fibonacci number using recursion instead of a loop, and provide the new code.
+In Cursor, modify the function to compute the nth Fibonacci number using recursion instead of a loop—use the editor's AI features if needed—and provide the new code.

 13. Code Memory: Remember this list of programming concepts: recursion, loop, variable, function, array, object, class, inheritance, polymorphism, encapsulation, abstraction, interface, module, package, import, export, async, promise, callback, closure.
 After all questions, what is the 5th concept?
 List all concepts starting with 'p'.

 14. Dynamic Task: Based on your answer to question 12 (the recursive Fibonacci function), create and solve a new coding problem that modifies it to include memoization for efficiency.
 Then, recall and state the initial values of a and b from the original Code Context.
+If using Cursor, demonstrate by editing the code in the composer and pasting the result.

 Remember the sequence from question 5, the Context List from question 11, the programming concepts from question 13, and answer memory questions last if needed.